 The law does not require you to use a solicitor to administer an estate.
 For a straightforward estate – a modest amount of assets, a clear will, no inheritance tax, and no disputes – a lay executor can handle everything without professional help.

-That said, certain situations make professional involvement sensible:
+Certain situations make professional involvement sensible:

 - The will is being challenged – if someone intends to contest the will or make a claim under the Inheritance (Provision for Family and Dependants) Act 1975, do not proceed without advice

-- There is no will — where someone dies intestate, an administrator rather than an executor is appointed; see our guide to intestacy rules for how this works
+- There is no will – where someone dies intestate, an administrator rather than an executor is appointed; see our guide to intestacy rules

 A solicitor can take on the full administration or advise on specific steps only.
-Make sure any professional you instruct quotes fees clearly upfront — and check whether the will itself contains a charging clause if a professional executor is already named.
+Make sure any professional you instruct quotes fees clearly upfront, and check whether the will itself contains a charging clause if a professional executor is already named.

 Key sources

-- Administration of Estates Act 1925 — the primary legislation governing executors in England and Wales
+- Administration of Estates Act 1925 – the primary legislation governing executors in England and Wales (sections 7, 25, 44 cited above)

-- Trustee Act 2000 — sections 28–29 on professional charging
+- Trustee Act 2000 – duty of care (s.1), standard investment criteria (s.4), professional charging (ss.28–29)

 - gov.uk – Applying for probate – official guidance including Form PA15 (renunciation) and Form PA11 (power of attorney)